Tzontonel/PETRA/README.md

 **PETRA** is an open-source, gesture-controlled system for exploring 3D rocks and minerals.
 Developed in TouchDesigner, it uses a standard webcam and the MediaPipe framework to translate natural hand movements into real-time manipulation of digital specimens.

 This project was developed as part of the scientific article:
 > *Apopei, A. I. (2025).
-Accessible interface for Museum Geological Exhibitions: PETRA - a gesture-controlled experience of 3D Rocks & Minerals. [submitted to Minerals (ISSN: 2075-163X)].*
+Accessible Interface for Museum Geological Exhibitions: PETRA—A Gesture-Controlled Experience of Three-Dimensional Rocks and Minerals.
+Minerals, 15(8), 775. https://doi.org/10.3390/min15080775*

 [![Watch the PETRA Demo Video](https://img.youtube.com/vi/jeJQMB4h6UE/hqdefault.jpg)](https://www.youtube.com/watch?v=jeJQMB4h6UE)